charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 If this seems impossibly low to you, well, it seemed that way to me too.
 So I proxied up the deck and goldfished dozens of games with it.
 There were plenty of hands where [[Sheltered Thicket]] was awkward – a lone, tapped green source that prevented me from suspending [[Search for Tomorrow]] on turn one.
 But that happens with [[Cinder Glade]] too.
 There was not a single game where [[Cinder Glade]] would have shaved a turn off the clock relative to [[Sheltered Thicket]].

 On the other hand, I did find myself cycling [[Sheltered Thicket]] from time to time.
 The computer’s superhuman “instincts” make the effect hard to quantify, but it’s definitely worth something.
 Early on, it can help dig you out of a flood.
 In later turns, it finds you another threat or sideboard card that much faster.
 If you think it might save you bacon once out of 50 games, it’s probably worth a try.

+Right off the bat, we can make a quick sanity check: [[Cinder Glade]] performs better than [[Shivan Oasis]] across the board, and worse than [[Taiga]].
+If this weren't the case, we'd know something was wrong.

+It's also reassuring to see that there's a big turn-three difference between [[Taiga]] and [[Shivan Oasis]] for the builds with [[Farseek]], but not so much with [[Explore]].
+A tapped land drop makes it tough to curve into turn-three [[Primeval Titan]]. [[Explore]] gets around that problem by letting us play it as our extra land.

+Beyond that, the biggest takeaway is that the numbers are all pretty similar.
+After accounting for statistical uncertainties, [[Explore]] performs just a hair better than [[Farseek]] regardless of which land we choose -- about one faster win per fifty hands. [[Cinder Glade]] and [[Sheltered Thicket]] are even closer.
+This is a significant blow to the conventional wisdom. [[Explore]] can goldfish just as consistently as [[Farseek]]. [[Sheltered Thicket]] can goldfish just as consistently as [[Cinder Glade]].
+The better choice comes down to higher-level considerations, discussed in the wrap-up.